Snap

 “No, you’re not,” said Snap.
 “You still have to get the bird.”

-“Oh that just a formality now,” said the snake.
+“Oh, that’s just a formality now,” said the snake.

-The bird swooped down within inches of the snakes mouth.
+The bird swooped down within inches of the snake’s mouth.
 Luckily for the bird, the snake missed.

 “Ha!
 Ha!
 Ha!” laughed Snap.